Hi!

 What is the relationship between complexity in the world and complexity in the mind?
 The mind engages in a kind of lossy compression for overly complex stimuli.

-Sun & Firestone (2022), Perception
+Sun & Firestone (2024), Psychological Science

 The mental "evolution" of complexity